MYAirline: Corporate affairs and identity

-Headquarter
+Headquarters

-MYAirline established its headquarter in Subang Jaya, Selangor.
+MYAirline established its headquarters in Subang Jaya, Selangor.

 Ownership and structure

-The airline is 88% owned by Zillion Wealth Bhd, Trillion Cove Holdings Bhd 10% and CEO Rayner Teo Kheng Hock 2%.
-Additionally, as Dato' Goh Hwan Hua is a shareholder of both Zillion Wealth and Trillion Cove, he maintains a 98% stake of MYAirline.
-Other directors of the company include Datuk Abd Hamid Mohd Ali, Datuk Seri Azharuddin Abdul, Jothi Prakash Murugan and Rayner Teo Kheng Hock.
+MYAirline was owned by Malaysian entrepreneur Dato.
+(Allan) Goh Hwan Hua, who controls a 98% stake in the airline via two private entities, Zillion Wealth Bhd.
+(88%) and Trillion Cove Holdings Bhd.
+(10%).
+Rayner Teo Kheng Hock, the founding CEO of MYAirline, holds the remaining 2%.

 Branding

 MYAirline introduced a red colour scheme with grey stripes progressed towards the aircraft's front fuselage, while its logo is painted on the vertical stabilizer.
 Initially, the company has experimented various other alternative colours, with the emphasis to avoid red, blue, orange and purple.
 However, it finally concluded that red is the most attractive palate to be donned on the aircraft.

 Destinations

-As of March 2023, MYAirline route system spans a network mainly originated from its home base in Kuala Lumpur International Airport:
+Prior to suspending operations in October 2023, MYAirline's route system spanned a network mainly originating from its home base at Kuala Lumpur International Airport: